 What If I Want to Buy Restaurant Quality Turkey Stock?

-Until now, turkey stock was unavailable to home cooks unless they prepared it themselves.
+Only now, turkey stock was available to home cooks if they prepared it themselves.
 This is great when you have a nice giant turkey carcass, but what if you don't?